-How to Get Rid of Termites – Identifying Termites
+Details: How to Get Rid of Termites – Pest Control Tips

-Termites have 2,300 species and they’ll gnaw wood in your home and other properties plus included furniture – they’ll weaken or damage wooden structures.
-These bugs have 3 body parts and 6 legs.
+Termites have 2,300 species, and they’ll gnaw wood in your home and other properties plus included furniture – they’ll weaken or damage wooden structures.
+These bugs have three body parts and six legs.

-- Subterranean Termites – Subterranean termites (cream-brown colored) create mud tubes to get to wooden structures particularly in the humid or warm regions.
-These bugs measure about 1/8 inches in length and are largely found in Southeast.
+- Subterranean Termites – Subterranean termites (cream-brown colored) create mud tubes to get to wooden structures, particularly in the humid or warm regions.
+These bugs measure about 1/8 inches in length and are largely found in the Southeast.

 - Dry-wood Termites – The dry-wood termites will build nests on and eat dry wood and furniture.
 These termites are tan- or light-brown colored and measure about 3/8 inches in length.
-The dry-wood termites largely live in coastal states, and Southwest.
+The dry-wood termites largely live in coastal states and the Southwest.